Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Choose a Registered Agent

 You can act as the Corporation’s Registered Agent in South Dakota, and you are not required to pay for a registered agent.
-The requirements to be a Registered Agent include generally being present at the registered address during normal business hours and having a physical street address in the state.
+The requirements to be a Registered Agent include someone who will generally be present at a registered address in the state during normal business hours.
 A PO Box is not allowed.

-Related: Do I Need a Registered Agent in South Dakota?
+Related: Do I Need To Hire A Registered Agent In South Dakota?

 Step 3: File the South Dakota Articles of Incorporation